 U.S. vs Japanese snowboarding

-The subtle differences between the resort in Hakuba vs U.S. were so interesting.
+The subtle differences between the resort in Hakuba vs the U.S. were so interesting.
 I felt like I was in an alternate universe where everything sort of looked like Lake Tahoe, but not.

 The gondolas were smaller and looked like the sky tram at Disneyland.